Habib-creater/stm32f411-imu-development-board/README.md

 This project is licensed under the **MIT License**.

-The MIT License permits use, copying, modification, merging, publishing, distribution, sublicensing, and sale of copies of the licensed work, subject to the conditions stated in the license.

 The complete license terms are available in the [`LICENSE`](LICENSE) file in the root of this repository.